 Online reviews have become the standard when looking for more information on how a business or service is rated.
 Online reviews can be fantastic or horrific.
 It doesn’t matter if it’s good or bad.
 The review is there to help make your business better.
-At the end of the day, when a review is left by your guest after their stay, it all comes down to how you handle the guest experience.
+At the end of the day, when your guest leaves a review after their stay, it all comes down to how you handle the guest experience.
 By answering reviews, you let the guest and your potential clients know that their words and experience help build your hotel.
 Let the reviewer know you intend to fix the problem or thank them for staying.

 Here are 3 Tips That Will Improve Your Online Reviews:

 1. Offer Excellent Guest Services

 The staff must take responsibility for every customer interaction and provide customers with all the knowledge of the hotel to exceed guests’ expectations.
 To ensure guest satisfaction and loyalty, hotel staff needs to take every interaction with customers as an opportunity to deliver an extraordinary guest experience.
 This will make the difference between getting a 2-star review and earning a 5-star review.